Psychological Benefits of Physical Exercise

 How can it do that?

-6. Improves memory
+6. It Improves Memory

-A sedentary lifestyle is not good at all for your memory.
+In brief, a sedentary lifestyle is not good at all for your memory.

-But there’s nothing further from the truth.
+But there’s nothing farther from the truth.

 Do you lead a sedentary life?
 Do you exercise regularly?
 These are just a few of the benefits that physical exercise can provide.